ROBOTIS-GIT/emanual/docs/en/parts/sensor/mgss-10.md

 ![](/assets/images/parts/sensors/mgss-10_01.png)

-`Caution` Won't be detected if the sensing distance is shorter than 5mm {: .notice--warning}
+**CAUTION** : Won't be detected if the sensing distance is shorter than 5mm {: .notice--warning}

 # [Pinout](#pinout)